-Africa’s tallest peak creates an instantly recognisable silhouette, rising all alone from the acacia forests and scrublands at the border of Kenya and Tanzania.
-At 5,896m, the world’s tallest freestanding mountain can certainly seem imposing but that doesn’t mean it’s out of reach.
+Africa’s tallest peak creates an instantly recognizable silhouette, rising all alone from the acacia forests and scrublands at the border of Kenya and Tanzania.
+At 19,343 feet (5,896m), the world’s tallest freestanding mountain can certainly seem imposing but that doesn’t mean it’s out of reach.
 We offer a range of Kilimanjaro routes to suit every trekkers experience and fitness levels, getting you to the summit with the best team possible.
-While the climb will be difficult, it’s only when you’re sitting at the summit with the sprawling savanna far below that you realise the simple truth: it was all worth it.
+While the climb will be difficult, it’s only when you’re sitting at the summit with the sprawling savanna far below that you realize the simple truth: it was all worth it.

 At a glance

 The Best Time To Trek